What is NZ PayDay reporting?

-As of 1st April 2019, employers will need to file their employer obligations data to IR (ie report Payroll information) on a payday basis rather than the current monthly basis.
+As of 1st April 2019, employers will need to file their employer obligations data, that is reporting payroll information, to Inland Revenue Department (IRD) on a payday basis rather than the current monthly basis.

 Payday filing will comprise two sets of data: